ekinnee/SharpCAT/README.md

 I'm starting with the FT818, I then plan on adding my ID-4100a, and TH-D74A.

 If you wish to help let me know, or create a pull request.
+I'm not a pro developer, just a hack that normally builds small tools for himself.

+Ideas on how to do this are appreciated!

 # Why?
 Yes, there's Hamlib, and yes there's HamLibSharp.